Set up Hetzner and SSH from your phone.

 Step 1: Create the Ubuntu server in Hetzner

-Create a new Ubuntu server, choose the region, and keep the IPv4 address visible after deployment.
+In Safari or another browser on your phone, inside the Hetzner Cloud dashboard: create a new Ubuntu server, choose the region, and keep the IPv4 address visible after deployment.

 Write down the server IP, the default user you plan to use, and whether Hetzner gave you password access or an SSH key based login.